dcernst/dcernst.github.io/teaching/mat526f26/homework.md

 - **Homework 1:** Read the syllabus and write down 5 items that you think are important.
 Note: All of the quiz dates only count as a single item.
 In addition, complete Problem 2.1 in the [book]({{site.baseurl}}/teaching/mat526f26/Combinatorics.pdf) (PDF).
 - **Homework 2:** Complete Problem 2.1 for one new combinatorial species.
 - **Homework 3:** Complete Problems 2.2, 2.3, 2.5-2.8 and digest the surrounding text along the way.
 (Due Monday, August 31)
+- **Homework 4:** Complete Problems ??? and digest the surrounding text along the way.
+(Due Wednesday, September 2)

 <!-- - **Homework 1:** Read the [syllabus]({{site.baseurl}}/teaching/mat526f26/syllabus/) and write down 5 items that you think are important. *Note:*  All of the exam dates only count as a single item.
 In addition, create a free [Discord](http://discord.com) account, accept the invite to our Discord server, and post something about yourself in the #introductions channel.
 (Due Wednesday, August 28)
 - **Homework 2:** Complete the problems found [here]({{site.baseurl}}/teaching/mat526f26/526HW2.pdf).
 (Due Wednesday, September 4)